sergiyromanenko/deployment-rolling/README.md

   1. Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
   2. Download and install [Vagrant](http://www.vagrantup.com/downloads.html).
-  3. Run `ansible-galaxy install -r requirements.yml` in this directory to get the required Ansible roles.
-  4. Run `vagrant up` to build the VM and deploy the version of the app specified in `playbooks/vars.yml`.
+  3. Run `vagrant up` to build the VM and deploy the version of the app specified in `playbooks/vars.yml`.

 $ vagrant status
 Current machine states: